jross765/kmymoney-viewer/README.md

-Have a look at the sister module's README file, section "Scope"; you cannot directly transfer e.t. there to the KMyMoney viewer, but nevertheless, it will help you to understand where the viewer originally comes from and what it is supposed to do and what not.
+Have a look at the sister module's README file, section "Scope"; you cannot directly transfer e.t. there to the KMyMoney viewer, but nevertheless, it will help you to understand where the viewer originally comes from, what it is supposed to do and what not, and most importantly: the rationale behind all that.

 ## Known Issues